Computational-social-science/Naming_human_disease/README.md

 ![image](https://github.com/YaChen8/Naming_human_disease/blob/main/Semantic%20drift%20experiments/Figure%206.jpg)
 __Figure 4__.
 The historical reconceptualization process of *German measles* and common synonyms.
 # Citing
-Code for our paper " Ethical Principles of the Nomenclature of Human Diseases".
+Code for our paper "Naming diseases: Heuristic approach to curate disease taxonomy beyond nosology-based standards".
 Please cite our paper if you find this repository helpful in your research.